multiformats/js-cid/README.md

 #### cid.multihash

-Property containing the multihash buffer.
+Property containing the multihash `Uint8Array`.

 #### cid.multibaseName

 Property containing the default base to use when calling `.toString`

-#### cid.buffer
+#### cid.bytes

-Property containing the full CID encoded as a `Buffer`.
+Property containing the full CID encoded as a `Uint8Array`.

 #### cid.prefix

-Proprety containing a buffer of the CID version, codec, and the prefix section of the multihash.
+Proprety containing a `Uint8Array` of the CID version, codec, and the prefix section of the multihash.

 #### cid.toV0()